 *If your policy offers an unlimited benefit period, your policy will not have a maximum lifetime benefit.

-If you’re in your 40’s oR 50’s and you’re considering purchasing a long term care policy, you may be concerned about inflation.
-A daily benefit amount of $250 may provide ample financial assistance for LTC needs in today’s world, but what about in 20 years?
-Will this be enough coverage to pay for your cost of care?
+If you’re in your 40’s or 50’s and considering purchasing long term care insurance, you may be concerned about inflation.
+A daily benefit amount of $250 may provide ample financial assistance for LTC needs in today’s economy, but what about 20 years from now?
+Will this be enough to pay for your cost of care?

 • Future Purchase Option (FPO):

 With a future purchase option, the insurance company will automatically increase your maximum lifetime benefit and your daily benefit amount periodically.
-These increases are usually adjusted every two years in accordance with any changes in the marketplace, and are made regardless of any changes to the insured’s health.
+These increases are usually adjusted every two years, regardless of any changes to the insured’s health.

 • Automatic Compound Inflation Option (ACIO):

 Many long term care insurance policies offer a 4 to 5% automatic compound inflation option.
-With this option, the policy’s maximum lifetime benefit and daily benefit amount will adjust each year.
-These adjustments are made automatically, regardless of any changes to your health, and they will not cause the cost of your insurance to increase.
+With this feature, the policy’s maximum lifetime benefit and daily benefit amount will adjust each year.
+These adjustments are performed automatically and they will not impact your insurance premiums.

-Some insurance companies offer inflation protection with every policy they sell, while other insurers may require you to purchase inflation protection as an add-on to your LTC policy.
-In the insurance industry, these add-ons, or additional benefits, are commonly referred to as “riders.”
+Some insurance companies offer inflation protection with every policy they sell, while other insurers may require you to purchase inflation protection as an add-on.
+In the life insurance industry these add-ons, or additional benefits, are commonly referred to as “riders.”

-When reviewing your policy, make sure it offers an “inflation protection rider.”
-If your policy does not automatically offer inflation protection, we always recommend adding it.
+When reviewing your LTC policy, make sure it offers an “inflation protection rider."
+If your policy does not include some form of inflation protection already, we recommend adding it.

 1. Shop the Market

-If you’re considering purchasing long term care insurance, make sure you shop the market and work with an independent no-cost broker.
-Every insurance company has their own rates for coverage and working with a broker who has the ability to compare rates and coverage options from multiple companies may save you a considerable amount of money.
+If you’re considering purchasing long term care insurance, make sure you shop the market with the help of an independent broker.
+Every insurance company sets their own rates, and working with a broker who has the ability to compare options from multiple companies should save you money.

 2. Buy Coverage When You’re Young and Healthy

 In addition, some long term care insurance providers give discounts to applicants that are in good health.
-Almost 70% of LTC insurance applicants in their 40’s can qualify for a good health discount, but by the age of 60, this number has dropped to about 40%.
+Almost 70% of LTC insurance applicants in their 40’s qualify for a good health discount, but by the age of 60, this number drops to about 40%.